 1789 marks the dividing line between the Enlightenment and Romanticism by the start of the French Revolution.
 Famous Classical composers such as Mozart and Haydn were writing their masterpieces at this time, and later writers such as Beethoven were inspired deeply by the events of that year.
 Our cherished chamber musicians will enjoy brilliant works produced in the period leading up to, as well as the fruits of a new age.
 The SFEMS Classical Workshop welcomes musicians at all levels who play on classical winds (A=430) and gut-strung strings.

 The Classical Workshop is America’s only workshop dedicated to late 18th-century performance practice.
-We meet for one week in June to explore string chamber music of the Classical era.
+We meet for one week in July to explore string chamber music of the Classical era.
 Morning and afternoon coaching sessions by the New Esterházy Quartet are followed each evening by informal performances of the day’s repertoire.
 Private instruction and colloquia on bowing and fingering complement our program.
 The workshop invites string players of all ages and abilities.
 Pre-formed ensembles are welcome too.

-Dates, Deadlines, and Fees
+Dates, Deadlines, and Fee Information

 Tuition assistance is available–visit the Scholarships page for more information.

 Additional questions regarding fees, logistics, or other matters?
 Contact us at email@example.com.
 Questions about the workshop?
 Contact directors Kati Kyme and Bill Skeen at firstname.lastname@example.org